Tyrannosaurus: Nanotyrannus

 In 2001, a more complete juvenile tyrannosaur (nicknamed "Jane", accession number BMRP 2002.4.1), suggested to belong to the same species as the original Nanotyrannus specimen, was uncovered.
 This discovery prompted a conference on tyrannosaurs focused on the issues of the validity of Nanotyrannus, held at the Burpee Museum of Natural History in 2005.
 Several paleontologists who had previously published opinions that N. lancensis was a valid species, including Currie and Williams, saw the discovery of "Jane" as a confirmation that Nanotyrannus was, in fact, a juvenile T. rex.
 Peter Larson continued to support the hypothesis that Nanotyrannus lancensis was a separate but closely related species, and also argued that Stygivenator (LACM 28471), which is generally considered to be a juvenile of Tyrannosaurus rex, could be a younger specimen of Nanotyrannus.

 In late 2011, news reports about a 2006 discovery of a new, virtually complete theropod specimen found alongside a ceratopsid were made.
 The specimens were studied by Robert Bakker and Peter Larson on-site, who identified the ceratopsian as Triceratops and the theropod as Nanotyrannus.
-It was impossible to determine whether the theropod specimen, nicknamed "Bloody Mary", was distinct from T. rex, as the specimen remained in private hands until 2020, when the ownership of the specimen was decided by the Montana Supreme Court to be given to the land-owners Mary Anne and Lige Murray, who agreed to sell the paired fossils to a U.S.-based museum.
+It was impossible to determine whether the theropod specimen, nicknamed "Bloody Mary", was distinct from T. rex, as the specimen remained in private hands until 2020, when the ownership of the specimen was decided by the Montana Supreme Court to be given to the landowners Mary Anne and Lige Murray, who agreed to sell the paired fossils to a U.S.-based museum.
 The fossil was acquired by the North Carolina Museum of Natural Sciences in 2020, after which the museum built an additional research lab space in which to prepare, study, and display the specimens.
 In 2025, paleontologists Lindsay Zanno and James Napoli published an initial description of the "Bloody Mary" specimen as part of an extensive revision of the genus Nanotyrannus.
 They identified this specimen as a skeletally mature individual of Nanotyrannus and provided several lines of evidence supporting the validity of this genus.
 They also described a second species, N. lethaeus, based on the Jane specimen due to notable differences between it and N. lancensis.